Audience: All Volunteers, Headquarters Staff & Contractors

-You can use a single devices or multiple devices, depending on your needs.
+You can use a single device or multiple devices, depending on your needs.

 Q. How do we enter guest speakers and presenters in Engage?

-The event manager will be able to add the non-SCORE presenter to the event record in SCORE Engage, and the information and will be displayed on the event page on the website.
+The Event Manager will be able to add the non-SCORE presenter to the event record in SCORE Engage, and the information will be displayed on the event page on the website.

-Q. How can we add our attendee list Constant Contact?
+Q. How can we add our attendee list to Constant Contact?

 Q. Why do we have to collect the emails of workshop attendees?

 It is a requirement of the SBA to obtain the client’s individual information in order to receive credit and calculate unique totals.

 Q. How will events be linked to the website?